Who is a Financial Planning Advisor?

 - Excellent communication and interpersonal skills

-- In-depth knowledge of financial markets and investment products
+- In-depth knowledge of financial products and services

 - Ability to build and maintain client relationships